. hosting website

 Hackers and hackers resort too much phishing, fraud, and social engineering methods to access people’s accounts and steal their personal data and accounts.

-Even if you create Safe And Strong And Unique Passwords or use one of the password manager programs or tools, the chance of your accounts being stolen or hacked is still possible.
+Even if you create Safe And Strong And Uniqu Passwords or use one of the password manager programs or tools, the chance of your accounts being stolen or hacked is still possible.

 Two-factor authentication (2FA) is a security protocol that adds an extra layer of protection to logins to your accounts by requiring the user to provide two separate authentication factors to verify their identity.